Adhiraj-Singh/friendship-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Special credits

+Friend sprites art work by -
+The artist's Website is this - http://www.ashleyseo.com/.
+A big thank you to her for her amazing work.
+Sprite image API from dicebear